Foshan Metro: Expansion plans

-Fares and tickets
+Finances

 Fares

-There was a debate between Foshan and Guangzhou over fares of Guangfo metro.
+There was a debate between Foshan and Guangzhou over fares of Guangfo Metro.
 The debate has since been settled as Foshan accepted Guangzhou's fare proposal.
 FMetro gave out 16,000 tickets for free when it first began operating in November 2010.

+Issues

+Low ridership and a lack of alternative revenue (over 75% of 2024 income came from fares, while other cities in China have greater revenue shares from real estate and commercial operations around stations) have led to the system running continual losses despite government subsidies.
+This led to Foshan Metro group cutting operating hours and train frequencies on Line 2 in March 2025, which were later extended to all lines in May along with powering off some escalators and lights as well as setting air-conditioning to "energy-saving mode".